-In order to make the Local Plan sound and legally compliant, the following modifications are necessary: • Remove the entire allocation of 850 homes from the Harwell East Campus.
-Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 n.b. the 400 includes the 125 already given outline permission).
-Include provision of up to 400(including the 125 already given outline permission)new homes at the North West Harwell Campus, provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus.
-Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) (b) Didcot A (capacity for 425 houses), or (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district.
-Or reduce the total SHMA allocation for the District by 1000 houses Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
-These steps will make the Local Plan compliant with the NPPF paragraphs 115 and 116, and make the Local Plan compliant with the CRoW Act 2000.
-Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.
-After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
+In orde r to make the Local Plan sound and legally compliant, the following modifications are necessary: • Remove the entire allocation of 850 homes from the Harwell East Campus. • Remove the additional allocation of 350 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 200 n.b. the 400 includes the 125 already given outline permission).
+This to be made up 150 on the greenfield area, and an additional 200 removed to allow the preservation of the communal green space in at least some capacity. • Include provision of up to 200( including the 125 already given outline permission)new homes at the North West Harwell Campus, provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus and the communcal green spaces are retained. • Reallocate the 850 homes from the Harwell East Campus and the additional 350 houses from the North West Harwell Campus (1,200 houses in total) to other sites already identified by the Vale of White Horse, for example: • (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) (b) Didcot A (capacity for 425 houses), or (c) Land West of Steventon (capacity for 350 houses), or • (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. • Or reduce the total SHMA allocation for the District by 1200 houses · • Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
+These steps will make the Local Plan compliant with the NPPF paragraphs 115 and 116, and make the

+Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication

-If your representation is seeking a modification, , do you consider it necessary to p participate at the oral part of the examination?
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral oral examination